meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 By contrast, if your (pre-chosen) sampling frame is your immediate family, and you go quiz them about something **specific** (not &ldquo;did you ever see anything unbelievable?&rdquo;, but &ldquo;did you ever see someone hit by lightning?&rdquo;), it&rsquo;s not likely you turn up any interesting results &#x2026; but if you did, that would be real information.
 If your family has 4 members apart from yourself, and one has seen someone hit by lightning, that&rsquo;s 1 out of 4.
 Naively then, you could guess that you have a 1/4 chance in your own lifetime to see lightning hit someone, at least with no other information to go on.
 In practice, you do have more information &#x2013; you suspect people would talk about getting hit by lightning a lot more if it was that common, so you&rsquo;d downgrade that 1/4 figure to something smaller, like 1/40.

 But notice that the quiz did give you *some* information.
 It&rsquo;s a lot more than if you just happened to hear about it on an internet forum, which is approximately no information at all, even though both sources come from one individual making one claim.
-What makes the whole difference for you is the sampling frame &#x2013; how many *could* have given you the data if it happened to them &#x2013; and the fact you didn&rsquo;t directly prompt for the data, and the set of counterfactual worlds &#x2013; what *other* things all observers in your reference class could have heard instead of the lightning thing.
+What makes the whole difference for you is the sampling frame &#x2013; how many *could* have given you the data if it happened to them &#x2013; and the fact you didn&rsquo;t directly prompt for the data.

 That is one of the core lessons of Science, that we incrementally learned through the centuries: you can make information much, much more trustworthy, just by asking for it in a principled way.
 Information you merely stumble across can only generate a hypothesis, not confirm anything, and least of all generate *and* confirm in one go.
 Most hypotheses will turn out to be a wild goose chase, because that&rsquo;s the nature of reality:  an ocean of wrong ideas and a handful of less wrong ideas that are useful (and one forever unknowable full truth).

-If you had asked about anyuthing amazing happen, you&rsquo;d get 1/4 chance of seeing something amazing happen, but you couldn&rsquo;t conclude 1/4 chance of seeing lightning happen, because the question that prompted this data was not about lightning: that&rsquo;s a specific that you received unasked-for.
+If you had asked about anything amazing happen, you&rsquo;d get 1/4 chance of seeing something amazing happen, but you couldn&rsquo;t conclude 1/4 chance of seeing lightning happen, because the question that prompted this data was not about lightning: that&rsquo;s a specific that you received unasked-for.
 And you couldn&rsquo;t afterwards, knowing that they&rsquo;ve seen lightning, ask them specifically about lightning: that&rsquo;s HARK and why you need new data to confirm a pattern (asking for it) seen in an exploratory study (which gave you the pattern unasked-for).
 You could extend your sampling frame to &ldquo;everyone inside this apartment building minus my family (because of HARK: start clean)&rdquo; and go to your neighbours and ask them about lightning; you&rsquo;d soon find that the rate isn&rsquo;t anywhere near 1/4.

 Key concepts: Non-representative sample of typical cases, cherry picking, &#x2026;
 <https://en.wikipedia.org/wiki/Anecdotal_evidence>